 A company can’t communicate successfully with their clients and customers if they lack effective communication among their team.
-It’s up to not just the managers and leaders, but each team member to contribute to creating a healthy environment — where everyone feels that their voices are heard.
-A workplace should be a space where everyone can speak honestly, give and receive both positive feedback and constructive criticism, and share ideas that strengthen the team and the company.
-Improving communication among your team is a continuous and often challenging process, but we have found these 7 tips to be an effective way to get started:
+It’s up to everyone, not just managers and executives, to contribute to creating a healthy environment where everyone feels that their voices are heard.

 - Be transparent.
 Share as much information as possible in an objective manner — don’t sugarcoat.
-A 2015 report identified that over 50% of employees say that more company information and data being shared had a significant positive impact on their productivity and performance.
+A Harvard Business Review study confirmed that 70% of workers say that they’re most engaged in their job when senior management communicates openly with them..

 - Be authentic.
 Be genuine in sharing how you felt about the results.
 What made you proud?
 What surprised you?
 What has been your experience as an employee?
 What do you wish you might have done differently over the past year as a leader?
 Being honest about your experience will help others feel comfortable opening up about their perspectives.

 - Listen first.
 Create plenty of space for team members to share their thoughts and feelings about their experience.
 Make sure you’re listening — ask questions to check for understanding and resist the urge to chime in with your own perspectives.
 Don’t be dismissive, and acknowledge how your team feels.